 This switch is applicable only to servers registered in shared activation mode.
 It instructs the daemon to launch up to the specified number of servers.
 Each new client connection results in a new server being launched as long as the number of clients is less than the number specified in number_of_servers.
+When the number of number_of_servers.
 When the number of clients equals the number of servers specified in number_of_servers, new clients are connected to running servers using a round robin algorithm.